jakedheath123/music-finder/README.md

 ## Overview

    A React application incorporating Apollo and GraphQL to query data from a third party RESTful API.
-This project has an Express-GraphQL server with Node.js and a built schema of all GraphQL queries for data requests.
-Styling designed with Sass.
+This project has an Express-GraphQL server with Node.js, a built schema of all GraphQL queries for data requests and styling with Sass.

 ## Demo